PREGNANCY CENTER TRUTH #PCTruth

 TRUTH: All women deserve confidentiality when discussing their sensitive information.
 Pregnancy help centers provide that protection to their clients, even when the law does not explicitly require them to do so.

-HIPAA only applies to certain medical centers who are performing services or activities subject to HIPAA.
-Since HIPAA does not apply to non-medical centers, these pregnancy centers use intake forms as a type of confidentiality agreement, which grants the woman confidentiality protections like she would receive under HIPAA.
-In other words, they “resemble” HIPAA forms because they act like HIPAA forms.
+HIPAA only applies to medical centers engaged in a set list of activities covered by HIPAA.
+Those activities all involve billing.
+The overwhelming majority of pregnancy centers offer their services at no charge.
+They do not bill for services.
+Since HIPAA does not apply unless the center bills for services, these pregnancy centers use intake forms as a type of confidentiality agreement, which grants the woman confidentiality protections similar to those she would receive under HIPAA.
+In other words, if they “resemble” HIPAA forms it's only because they contain language promising confidentiality and obligating the center to safeguard the woman's private information.
 They give women HIPAA-like protections where the law does not.

 Confidentiality is of the utmost importance to pregnancy help centers, and the forms women sign before receiving services provide them legal protection of their confidential information.